PhilBusko/ClassificationProject/README.md

 # Classification for Profitability of New LEGO Sets

-The goal of this project is to predict whether a LEGO set will be profitable if bought in store.
+The goal of this project is to predict whether a LEGO set will be profitable if bought in store and sold later in the online marketplace.
 We imagine that we have clients who are interested in long-term investment in LEGO sets, and want to provide them with the best recommendation for whether to buy or not a newly released set.
 Therefore our algorithm will classify new sets into 2 categories: profitable, and not profitable.

-This project was created under the FlatIron School's Data Science Bootcamp, for the Module 4 project.
+This project was created under the FlatIron School's Data Science Bootcamp, for the Module 5 project.

 [Non-Technical Presentation (Google Slides)](https://docs.google.com/presentation/d/1p3eqReoSEz2ut75-WD99ZIlFgdN_etg459Ask3iq8E0/edit?usp=sharing)